Cookie (video game)

 Cookie is a cooking-themed shoot 'em up developed and published by Ultimate Play the Game that was released exclusively for the ZX Spectrum in 1983.
 In the game, Charlie the Chef has to bake a cake, however his five ingredients are sentient and attempt to escape his pantry, enabling his quest to re-capture them.
 The game was written by Chris Stamper with graphics by Tim Stamper.
 It received mixed reviews upon release, with critics praising the graphics, but criticising the hard difficulty and its similarities to Pssst.

-The game was released as Crazy Kitchen in Italian markets and as Chef, Lo in Croatia.

 Gameplay

 The game is presented from a 2D perspective, and the main objective involves Charlie the Chef baking a cake from evil, sentient ingredients.
 The five ingredients vary from Mixed Peel, Chunky Chocolate, Crafty Cheese, Sneaky Sugar and Colonel Custard, who will all jump out of the pantry and try to avoid the player whenever possible.

 The player starts the game with three lives.
 Several ingredients will fly around the screen simultaneously, and if the player touches an ingredient with their body, a life will be deducted.
 The player's objective is to put the ingredients into the cooking bowl before they either fall into the dustbins on either side or knock the player into the bowl.
 As a defence, Charlie the Cook can shoot flour sacks, which will push the ingredients further in the direction they are moving in.
 Bombs may also spawn in the game, which will allow the player to push the ingredients further than conventional flour sacks.
 The player has to push the right variety of ingredients into the bowl, which changes for each level.

+The game is complicated by the presence of a dustbin monster (similar to Oscar the Grouch) who regularly sticks his head out of one or the other of the dustbins and then flings an item of trash into the playfield.
+These will deduct a life from Charlie if they touch him, but can be knocked away with flour sacks in the same way that the ingredients can be, or they can be directed back into one of the dustbins.
+If a trash item enters the cooking bowl it will spoil the taste, and more ingredients will be required to be pushed into the bowl in order to fix this problem and complete the level.

 When the right amount of ingredients has been put in the bowl, a cake is baked and a new level begins.